gabrer/diatom/README.md

 DIATOM - Disentangled Adversarial Neural Topic Model
 ===================

-This is an anonymous repository for the NAACL 2021 submission:\
+This is a repository for the NAACL 2021 paper:\
 *A Disentangled Adversarial Neural Topic Model for Separating Opinions from Plots in User Reviews*